 The parties may need to make use of expert evidence such as medical reports at the hearing and indeed to call expert witnesses.
 Special directions will need to be given by the Tribunal if expert evidence is to be used in the case.

-Running an employment tribunal claim is rarely simple and can, in fact, be fairly difficult and stretching intellectually – especially if the Respondent is well represented by a medium or large firm of solicitors who spare no expense in the defence to the claim.
+Running an employment tribunal claim is rarely simple and can be fairly difficult and stretching intellectually – especially if the Respondent is well represented by a medium or large firm of solicitors who spare no expense in the defence to the claim.

-Also, the Employment Tribunal is a no cost jurisdiction.
-With the exception of the new Tribunal fees, (which may be recovered from the opponent in the general discretion of the Tribunal), each party will bear their own legal costs in the Tribunal, whatever the outcome- save where a party has acted unreasonably in bring a claim or in its conduct in relation to the claim.
+Also, the Employment Tribunal is a no-cost jurisdiction.
+Except in the case of the new Tribunal fees, (which may be recovered from the opponent in the general discretion of the Tribunal), each party will bear their own legal costs in the Tribunal, whatever the outcome- save where a party has acted unreasonably in bringing a claim or in its conduct in relation to the complaint.

-There are a number of different routes in financing the running of an Employment Tribunal claim.
+There are some different routes in financing the running of an Employment Tribunal claim.
 I set out below and comment upon some of these routes.

-An Employment Tribunal claim can take many hours to properly prepare and accordingly, a client should be particularly wary of any cut price deals which other lawyers may offer.
-It is obvious to understand how a lawyer can offer a very low price deal and this could be based upon the fact that the lawyer does not expect to spend many hours on the case.
+An Employment Tribunal claim can take many hours to prepare properly and accordingly, and a client should be particularly wary of any cut-price deals which other lawyers may offer.
+It is obvious to understand how a lawyer can offer a very low price deal, and this could be based upon the fact that the lawyer does not expect to spend many hours on the case.
 My view is that If a lawyer spends the full time required to properly prepare a claim on a budget deal, then he would never make a profit.

 A Legal Expense Insurance

-My experience is that as a matter of practice securing Legal Expense Insurance cover can in fact be very difficult to achieve.
+My experience is that as a matter of practice securing Legal Expense Insurance cover can be very difficult to achieve.

-Some insurers do their best to either not grant cover or to delay the granting of cover for a long period of time.
+Some insurers do their best to either not grant cover or to delay the granting of cover for a long period.